darklang/dark/fsharp-backend/src/LibRealExecution/README.md

-# LibBackend
+# LibRealExecution

-The backend application around Dark.
-Everything from user management, web servers, logging, DBs, etc. Also includes functions which cannot be implemented in the client.
+Pulls together the StdLibs and LibExecution and LibBackend to provide the actual context we use to execute Dark code in the various binaries.